Passionate, role-models, future leaders

 We hold regular meetings to discuss ways in which we can improve our school.
 We also come up with ideas for raising money for charity and for the school and often act as the judging panel for school competitions.

 Members of the Governing Body attend our School Council meetings.
-Each meeting begins with a shared lunch with the children and Deputy Head, Mrs Kendall.
+Usually each meeting begins with a shared lunch with the children and Deputy Head, Mrs Kendall.
 We sit down to eat together, as a School Council, preparing our thoughts prior to the meeting.

 During the meetings we have a Chair Person who leads the meeting and a minute taker.
 It is the responsibility of the School Council members to report back outcomes to their class.
 Sometimes the School Council will lead assemblies to share information with the whole school.
+This year we will learn to use electronic ways to communicate.
 We have a School Council noticeboard which is situated by our hall.

 How can you help our School Council be the best it can be?